 Summer has become a friend, in recent months.
 It’s provided a sunlit haven as we continue studies and projects; while maintaining contact with loved ones.
-I’m fortunate to live near much of my immediate family, so baked goods dropped at doorsteps, garden visits at safe distance and video chats, have provided relief.
+I’m fortunate to live near much of my immediate family, so baked goods dropped at doorsteps and video chats, have provided relief.
 Habits we’ve had since moving in, back in the late 1990’s, have minimised the disruption.
 Making cleaning products that are Earth-friendly and simple, cooking from scratch, home education, creative projects and working in the garden have continued.

-Meanwhile, a lot that is long overdue, is finally becoming a reality or showing signs that it’s going in a healthier direction.
+A lot that is long overdue, is finally becoming a reality or showing signs that it’s going in a healthier direction.
 We all deserve love, respect and the dignity to live freely, equally and sustainably on this planet.
 The figures for those that have died, through pandemic, climate change or hate, are terrible.
 There are big battles being fought in the world currently.
 Our collective effort as a species within our own – humbling how small it is – sphere of influence, drives change.
 It all contributes.
 It all deserves celebration.
 There are amazing signs of regeneration and hope.

 I’ve been working on a book I began writing last year and home education.
 I’m almost as new to it as everyone else; having begun last Autumn when poor Ofsted reports and lack of support for dyslexia, led us to make the choice.
 Each morning I surrender to the rhythms of the day; work, studies, exercise, home/garden chores, errands and hobbies.
 On weekends, there are movies and family time.
 I continue to streamline and am meditating and walking more.